We speak multiple languages :

-One of the most common questions we hear at Franklin Dental Care in Fort McMurray is "How long does Invisalign take to work?"
+One of the most common questions we hear at Fort McMurray Care in Fort McMurray is "How long does Invisalign take to work?"
 It's an important consideration when embarking on your smile journey.
 While the answer varies for each individual, understanding the factors that influence treatment time can help set realistic expectations and ensure your success with clear aligner therapy.

 The Short Answer: It Depends on Your Unique Smile